Optimization-based Causal Estimation from Heterogenous Environments: Related work

-In a constrained optimization, we can use directional derivatives to update the parameter in a direction that maintains the constraints; such a direction is called a \emph{feasible direction} \citep{zoutendijk1960methods}.
-In \Cref{eq:constrained}, denote the constraints as $g_j(\alphav) = \alpha_j = 0$ for $j \notin S$.
+Directional derivatives provide the first-order condition for the optima of a constrained optimization.
+Denote the constraints in \Cref{eq:constrained} as $g_j(\alphav) = \alpha_j = 0$ for $j \notin S$.
 (Recall $S$ is the support set of $\betav$, the indices of the non-zero causal coefficients.)
-If we think of the points that satisfy these constraints forming a surface in $\bR^p$ then the feasible directions are those that are tangent to this surface.
-Intuitively, the tangent directions are feasible because for a parameter satisfying the constraints, a small perturbation of the parameter along one of these directions will not lead to a violation of the constraints \citep{marban1969directional}.
+The points that satisfy these constraints form a surface in $\bR^p$.
+To find a stationary point while obeying to the constraints, an algorithm should search the parameters in the directions tangent to this surface rather than an arbitrary direction.
+Hence, the tangent directions are called the \emph{feasible direction}.
+The first-order condition for optimality is that the directional derivative in all feasible directions vanishes \citep{marban1969directional}.
+Intuitively, satisfying the condition means the algorithm cannot improve the objective value, at least locally, without violating the constraints. ~\looseness=-1

+\paragraph{Optimality condition for causal optimization.} We derive the feasible directions for the optimization problem in \Cref{eq:constrained}.
+We then derive an important property of the causal coefficients from the first-order condition of the directional derivative.

-\parhead{Feasible directions for causal optimization.} Given a parameter $\alphav$ and the optimization problem in \Cref{eq:constrained}, the directions that violate the constraints at the maximum rate are the gradient direction of the constraint function, \ba{ d g_j(\alphav) / d \alphav = \mathbf{e}_j,\quad j \notin S. } The feasible directions are perpendicular to these basis vectors; thus they form a linear space $\mathcal{U} = \text{span} \{\mathbf{e}_j: j \in S\}$.
+Geometrically, the feasible directions are perpendicular to the normal vectors of the surface defined by the constraints.
+The normal vectors point in the directions that violate the constraints at the maximum rate, which can be computed by taking the gradient of the constraints \ba{ d g_j(\alphav) / d \alphav = \mathbf{e}_j,\quad j \notin S. } The feasible directions are perpendicular to the vector space spanned by the basis vectors in \Cref{eq:perp}.
+Therefore, all the feasible directions form a linear space $\mathcal{U} = \text{span} \{\mathbf{e}_j: j \in S\}$.

-Consider a vector $\alphav$ that satisfies the constraints, i.e., $supp(\alphav) = supp(\betav)$, and a feasible direction vector $\vv \in \mathcal{U}$.
-Then $\alphav + t\vv, t\in \bR$ will satisfy the constraints as well, as long as the absolute value of $t$ is sufficiently small.
-A perturbation in model coefficients, along a feasible direction, does not change the dependency structure between the covariates and the outcome.

-Notice that not all directions are feasible directions for causal optimization.
-The correct causal estimation sets the coefficients $\alphav_{-S}$ of non-causal covariates to zero.
-For a vector not in $\mathcal{U}$, a small perturbation in this direction turns some elements of $\alphav_{-S}$ to be nonzero, which may improve the objective function but deviates from the causal coefficients.
-For correct causal estimation, an algorithm should only search for the optimal value of the objective function in the directions in $\mathcal{U}$.
-Because pure prediction does not restrict the optimization direction in this way, it often does not produce causal coefficients.